 Introduction

-In the blog announcement from Microsoft, Intelligent Speaker was defined as such: “…allow attendees to use the transcription to follow along or capture actions, by knowing who in the room said what.
-Whether you are working remotely or following the meeting in the conference room, you can effectively see who said what during the meeting.[5]
+In the blog announcement from Microsoft, Intelligent Speaker was defined as something that will “…allow attendees to use the transcription to follow along or capture actions, by knowing who in the room said what.
+Whether you are working remotely or following the meeting in the conference room, you can effectively see who said what during the meeting.”
+[5]

 Cool.
 What does any of that mean?